cucumber/.github/CONTRIBUTING.md

 ## AI Usage

 Cucumber is developed and maintained by humans.
-We read every discusison, issue and pull request.
+We read every discussion, issue and pull request.
 As such we appreciate it, if you would take time to communicate with us.

 When you use AI, we require that you do the following: